kr4g/Klotho/README.md

 When used in concert, AlloLib Playground and AlloPy form a computer-assisted composition framework for working with poly-sensory materials and realizing the results with a custom audiovisual application.
 Students, artists, composers, and researchers can then move freely between all levels of a distributed, multimedia composition system.

-The above mentioned [Colab notebook]() is the first in a tutorial series oriented toward the construction of *metacompositional* materials centered around the abstractions of music topology, realized through audiovisual applications and compositions.
+The above mentioned [Colab notebook]() is the first in a tutorial series oriented toward the construction of *metacompositional* materials centered around the abstractions of music topology.

 *Coming soon...*